 Celebrate the Voices of Women

-Third Sunday in Lent International Women’s Day You can never tell to what untold glories any little humble path may lead, if you only follow far enough.
+International Women’s Day Legacy of Lilias Trotter You can never tell to what untold glories any little humble path may lead, if you only follow far enough.
 Lilias Trotter, Diary and Painting, 1899 Celebration is central to all the spiritual practices because without joy and festivity in community our spiritual lives would become dull and…

 Temptation to Triumph